-- (b) Part II students: - (i) the minimum number of credits for which a full-time Part II student must register in any one semester is 13. - (c) Exemptions from some courses may be obtained on the basis of the regulations contained in Section I, Exemptions & Transfers (below). - 14.
-The maximum number of credits for which a student may register is as follows: - (a) In the case of Part I students: - (i) for full-time registration, 18 credits from Preliminary/ Introductory level courses in any one semester, plus one Foundation course per year, that is 39 credits over Semesters I and II. - (ii) for part-time registration, 12 credits per semester from Faculty courses, plus one Foundation course, that is, 27 credits over Semesters I and II. - (b) In the case of Part II students: - (i) The normal load for a full-time Part II student is 16 advanced course credits per semester, plus one Foundation course, that is, 35 credits over Semesters I and II. - (ii) for full-time registration, with the permission of the Dean, 20 credits from Faculty courses plus one Foundation course per semester. - (ii) for part-time registration, 12 credits per semester from Faculty courses, plus one Foundation course, that is, 27 credits over Semesters I and II. - (c) Full-time students who require more than 20 but not more than 24 credits in order to graduate, have satisfied all Foundation course requirements, and are exempt from coursework in at least one course may, with the Dean's permission, register for the required credits. - 15. (a) Students must make a final declaration of their proposed major(s) and/or minor(s) by the end of the registration period of the semester in which they intend to graduate. - (b) Students must graduate as soon as they have met the requirements for the degree for which they are registered.
+- (b) In the case of Part II students: - (i) The normal load for a full-time Part II student is 15 advanced course credits per semester, plus one Foundation course, that is, 33 credits over Semesters I and II. - (ii) for full-time registration, with the permission of the Dean, 18 credits from Faculty courses plus one Foundation course per semester. - (iii) for part-time registration, 12 credits per semester from Faculty courses, plus one Foundation course, that is, 27 credits over Semesters I and II. - (c) Full-time students who require more than 18 but not more than 21 credits in order to graduate, have satisfied all Foundation course requirements, and are exempt from coursework in at least one course may, with the Dean's permission, register for the required credits. - (d) Summer School Registration.